bartkl/presentations/cimug2024/index.md

 ---
 <!-- _class: with-bullets -->

-I want to improve interoperability with existing CIM tools:
+I want to improve interoperability with existing CIM tools.
 * Also, we are investigating how to improve the LinkML ecosystem.

 ---